 Models the loading of the probe.
+Press here for more information.

 This allows a 3-port S-parameter set representing a probe to be loaded.
 This model places the probe tips on line A and line B in parallel with the signal path lines.
 A potential use would be to observe how oscilloscope or logic analyzer probes load the system.